-Since the formation of the GAA in May 1843, the GAA has served all of Carolina’s living alumni — now numbering more than 300,000.
+Since the formation of the GAA in May 1843, the GAA has served all of Carolina’s living alumni — now numbering more than 356,000.
 The association maintains detailed records on all of Carolina’s alumni.
 It sponsors class and affinity group reunions and Homecoming, welcoming all alumni back to their alma mater.
-The GAA’s local Carolina Clubs provide programs for all alumni, and the doors of the George Watts Hill Alumni Center are open to all alumni, every day.
+The GAA’s Carolina Clubs provide programs for all alumni, and the doors of the George Watts Hill Alumni Center are open to all alumni, every day.

-For 19 consecutive years, the GAA has been recognized with a total of 81 national or district awards from the Council for the Advancement and Support of Education.
-Fifty of those awards have recognized the association’s communications, including for the Carolina Alumni Review.
-Thirty-one CASE awards have recognized the association’s programming related to career services, travel, lifelong learning, reunions, Carolina Clubs, athletics, admissions, Family Camp, legislative advocacy, and programs and events for young alumni, current students and their families.
+- 60 went to Alumni Programs, including 27 awards from CASE’s Affiliated Student Advancement Programs; these awards recognize the association’s programming related to career services, travel, lifelong learning, reunions, Carolina Clubs, athletics, admissions, Family Camp, legislative advocacy, and programs and events for young alumni, current students and their families;

-We work hard to keep member dues low while continuing to expand services and member benefits.
+We work hard to keep member dues low while continuing to expand services and member perks.
 GAA records, publications and communications, and programs provide an essential foundation to identify, inform, interest and involve alumni in their University.